 EURGBP: 1.4

-Customers with live accounts can top up their balance with cards, digital wallets, online banking gateways, bank transfers, and cryptocurrencies.
-While deposits come at no extra cost, the New Zealand-based broker charges a $5 processing fee on all withdrawals, regardless of the payment method used.
+Customers with live accounts can top up their balances with payment cards, digital wallets, online banking gateways, bank transfers, and cryptocurrencies.
+Deposits come at no extra cost, but the New Zealand-based broker charges a $5 processing fee on all withdrawals, regardless of the payment method used.

 Key Pros

-- Swap-free trading via ECN Standard and Prime accounts
+- Swap-free trading via ECN Standard and ECN Prime accounts

 - Multi-platform support

-- Great Education Hub for traders looking to hone their skills
+- Strong education hub for traders looking to hone their skills

 Key Cons